 Investing in a content strategy is a must in today’s competitive business environment.
 The web has become a go-to place for consumers, clients and other interested parties looking for information.
 Direct marketing is still quite effective, but the scope and dynamics of marketing have changed through both the internet and the social web.
-It is important to keep in mind that buyers today prefer more than one-way direct marketing.
+It is important to keep in mind that buyers today prefer more than one-way direct marketing so keep track of your content marketing ROI.

 Mass marketing vs. direct response marketing